fix

 Biometrics is a characteristic of an individual.
 Therefore if an unauthorized person gets access to your biometrics, it might breach your privacy.
 This impacts facial biometrics the most because if someone gets access to the database, they get to know how you look and that can be used to know who you are.

-Inaccuracy and Fraud
+Inaccuracy and Fraud Risks in Biometric Systems

 Most biometrics do not use complete biometric data.
 Although they store complete data, they use partial data for authentication to make the process faster and to leave room for unexpected minor discrepancies.
 This means that these systems use specific parts of the biometric data.
 As a result, there can be inaccuracies in authentication and if someone figures out what parts of data the system uses for authentication, they can find a way to fraudulently get around it.

-System Failures
+System Failures in Biometric Security Implementations

 We don’t live in an ideal world.
 So there’s always a chance of things going wrong.
 In the case of biometric authentication, system failures might cause great inconvenience.
 It might not be a big deal in cases where it’s one of the authentication options.
 For example, if the fingerprint scanner on your phone is not working, you can use facial recognition or a password to unlock your phone.
-But the problem comes when a system fails where biometric authentication is mandatory.
+However, the problem comes when a system fails where biometric authentication is mandatory.
 For example, if fingerprint authentication is mandatory to get access to a room and the scanner is not working, there’s no other way for you to get in until the device is fixed or the system is overridden.

 Biometric authentication has become a major part of security in this era.
 It has set a new baseline for security systems making it more difficult for an attacker to break in.
 In this article, we’ve discussed what biometrics in security means, how it impacts security, types of biometric systems, and finally went through the risks and benefits of biometrics in security.